helidon-sockshop/sockshop/README.md

 ## Architecture

-The application consists of a Node.js-based front end (the same one that is used in the original WeaveSocks demo application) and 6 back end services (rewritten from the ground up on top of Helidon, implementing the API that the legacy `front-end` service expects).
+The application consists of 6 back end services (rewritten from the ground up on top of Helidon, implementing the API that the legacy `front-end` service expects).

 ![Architecture Diagram](./doc/images/architecture.png)